-A recent study showed that living in an area with a high-density of available junk food can make you more likely to have diabetes.
+A New York study showed that living in an area with a high-density of available junk food can make you more likely to have diabetes.

 The surprising result of the study wasn’t that type 2 diabetes was more prevalent in junk food dense areas, but that type 1 diabetes was also associated with “adverse food environments.”